Index by Topic

 Return to Main Page

-In 787, Charlemagne published a legislative letter, entitled De Litteris Colendis in 787.
+In 787, Charlemagne published a legislative letter, entitled De Litteris Colendis.
 This letter, which was to be circulated to all bishops and abbots, stated:

-An order to establish schools was more specifically stated in another letter in 789.
-These prescriptions had tangible results.
-At least fifty Carolingian monastic and cathedral centers have left some record of their educational contributions.
+This prescription had tangible results.
+At least fifty monastic and cathedral centers in the Carolingian empire have left some record of their educational contributions.

 The First Universities

-Some of the schools that had been founded since the time of Charlemagne gradually excelled due to the leadership of individual bishops or schoolmasters, and they attracted students from all of Europe.
-There were several schools at Paris, and during the twelfth century, along with the growth of the French monarchy and the city itself, these schools rose to the forefront of European education.
-After the middle of the century, the number of masters and students in Paris required some sort of organization.
+Some of the educational centers created or enhanced by Charlemagne had gradually excelled due to the leadership of individual bishops or schoolmasters, and they were the primary beneficiaries of this renaissance.
+One of the most important of these centers was at Paris, which consisted of several schools.
+After the middle of the twelfth century, the number of masters and students in Paris required some sort of organization.
 The masters took the lead on this, and some regulations were established on curriculum and the length of study.
-A similar development took place at Bologna, another important urban center, except that at Bologna the students took the leadership and were better organized.
-Paris and Bologna are considered to have been the earliest universities.
+A similar development took place at Bologna, another important urban center, except that at Bologna the students took the leadership.
+The foundation date of the University of Oxford has not been established, but it acquired prominence after 1167.
+Historian Richard Dales summarizes the process that led to the first universities:

 Throughout the Middle Ages, many monasteries had infirmaries and herb gardens to take care of the medical needs of the monks, and some of the monks became skilled in surgery.
-Benefiting from Arabic contacts at nearby Sicily, monks at the monastery of Monte Cassino and at Salerno translated a number of Greek and Arab medical works into Latin during the eleventh century, making Salerno an important medical center.
-The school at the city of Montpelier in southern France appears to have had a fully developed faculty of Medicine by 1137.
-Its reputation increased during the twelfth century due to its proximity to the translation centers in Spain which had been partially re-taken from the Arabs by the king of Spain, and its incorporation of a number on new translations of medical works from this source.
-By the end of the century it was rivaling Salerno as the most important medical school in Europe .
+Benefiting from Arabic contacts at nearby Sicily, monks at the monastery of Monte Cassino and at Salerno in Italy translated a number of Greek and Arab medical works into Latin during the eleventh century, making Salerno an important medical education center.

 Religious Orders and Medieval Science

 The Franciscan and Dominican religious orders were founded in the early thirteenth century to re-kindle a more faithful following of the teachings of Jesus.
 These orders soon found out that they needed a better education for their preaching work, and they took advantage of the newly founded universities by establishing study centers at Paris and Oxford.
 In addition to their theological and philosophic work, they became captivated with the scientific works being translated from the Greek and Arabic.
-Franciscans Roger Bacon (1220-1292) and John Pecham (1230-1292) advanced the science of optics, and Dominican St. Albert the Great (1206-1280) made significant contributions to the biological sciences and mineralogy.
+Franciscan friars Roger Bacon (1220-1292) and John Pecham (1230-1292) taught at Oxford and they advanced the science of optics.

 Alcuin of York, Alcuin of York- His Life and Letters, ed.
 Stephen Allott (York, England: William Sessions Limited, 1974), 131.